 - something they are worried or confused about

 Now that you have a solid list of social-emotional learning activities to use, it’s time to get going with them.
 As always, we’re here to help in any way we can.
-In fact, we have a parting gift for you that you’ll find goes well with these suggestions, and that’s the free Growth Mindset Poster.
+In fact, we have a parting gift for you that you’ll find goes well with these suggestions, and that’s the Growth Mindset Poster.

 The growth mindset ties in directly with the qualities of social-emotional learning, especially self-awareness.
 You can use this comparison between fixed and growth mindsets to spark conversations and remind yourselves to keep learning, growing, and believing in possibilities.